princepolra/BTCMiner/README.md

 # BTCMiner
 Python based Bitcoin Miner
-This is the optimized python code for bitcoin mining.
+This is the optimized python script for bitcoin mining.